yugabyte/yugabyte-db/docs/content/latest/develop/realworld-apps/retail-analytics.md

     identifier: retail-analytics
     parent: realworld-apps
     weight: 584
+isTocNested: true
+showAsideToc: true
 ---

-## 1. Start Local Cluster with PostgreSQL API Enabled
+## 1. Start Local Cluster with YSQL API Enabled

 Follow [Quick Start](../../../quick-start/) instructions to run a local YugaByte DB cluster.
-Test YugaByte DB's PostgreSQL compatible API as [documented](../../../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL compatible service running on `localhost:5433`.
+Test YugaByte DB's PostgreSQL compatible YSQL API as [documented](../../../quick-start/test-postgresql/) so that you can confirm that you have the YSQL service running on `localhost:5433`.

 ## 2. Load Data